Introduction to Joint Liability

 Example #2

 Another example is where a partnership firm takes liability.
-One of the partners of the firm is authorized to sign on behalf of the firm.
-In case of any default, the creditor may choose to sue a partner with the deepest pockets.
+One of the firm’s partners is authorized to sign on behalf of the firm.
+In case of default, the creditor may sue a partner with the deepest pockets.
 The deepest pocket means one who has an ample amount of funds.
 This helps the creditors to secure their principal amount.

 Example #3

 Hospitals assume responsibility for any incorrect treatment.
-The attending doctor and relevant nurse are charged with joint liability in case of malpractices during the patient’s medical treatment.
+The attending doctor and relevant nurse are charged with joint liability in case of malpractice during the patient’s medical treatment.
 In case either of the defendants dies, the other person is liable to make good the loss.
 Similarly, if the attending doctor pays off the entire liability in one go, the nurse is not held liable.
-This is to protect the plaintiff from getting the double benefit against the actual amount.
+This protects the plaintiff from getting the double benefit against the actual amount.

 Example #4

 As explained earlier, joint liability can be specified as jointly and severally liable for partnership firms.
 4 out of 5 partners can die.
-In such special cases, the creditor has rights to sue the single partner against the joint liability taken up by the firm.
+In such special cases, the creditor has the right to sue the single partner against the joint liability taken up by the firm.

 Advantages of Joint Liability